aviatesk/EscapeAnalysis.jl/README.md

 [![CI](https://github.com/aviatesk/EscapeAnalysis.jl/actions/workflows/ci.yml/badge.svg)](https://github.com/aviatesk/EscapeAnalysis.jl/actions/workflows/ci.yml)
 [![codecov](https://codecov.io/gh/aviatesk/EscapeAnalysis.jl/branch/master/graph/badge.svg?token=ADEKPZRUJH)](https://codecov.io/gh/aviatesk/EscapeAnalysis.jl)

-A simple module that collects escape information from Julia optimization IR (i.e. `IRCode`).
+`EscapeAnalysis` is a simple module that collects escape information from Julia's optimization IR (i.e. `IRCode`).

-Couple of notes about this escape analysis:
-- the analysis is based on the [data-flow analysis](https://aviatesk.github.io/posts/data-flow-problem/) approach
-- it is a backward-analysis, i.e. escape information will flow from usage site to definition site
-- the algorithm works by updating the working set that contains program counters corresponding to SSA statements until every statement gets converged to a fixed point
-- it only manages a single global state, some flow-sensitivity is encoded as `EscapeLattice` properties

-This escape analysis works on a lattice called `EscapeLattice`, which holds the following properties:
+This analysis works on a lattice called `EscapeLattice`, which holds the following properties:
 - `x.Analyzed::Bool`: not formally part of the lattice, indicates this statement has not been analyzed at all
 - `x.ReturnEscape::BitSet`: keeps SSA numbers of return statements where it can be returned to the caller
   * `isempty(x.ReturnEscape)` means it never escapes to the caller